rsdoiel/rsdoiel.github.io/blog/2020/05/01/Combining-Oberon-and-C.md

 In my day job I write allot of code in Go and orchestration code in Python.
-It's nice having the convienence of combining code written one language with an another.
+It's nice having the convenience of combining code written one language with an another.
 You can do the same with [OBNC](https://miasap.se/obnc/).
 The OBNC compiler supports inclusion of C code in a